SOMATUMMALA21/AI4SAR-Distributed-Data-Modeling/README.md

    - Generate an access token.
    - Use the Hugging Face CLI inside the container to log in and enable model updates.

+### Note on Model Upload
+- You must create your own Hugging Face repository before uploading your model.
+- Replace `REPLACE_ME` in `upload_model.py` with your repository details to enable successful uploads.

 ## Images
 1. **Apache Airflow at localhost:8080**
     - ![Airflow](https://i.imgur.com/OoehmM1.png)